In this section

 The annual report will be distributed to all committee members and within the CBSA up to the highest level, including the Commercial Advisory Council.

-- Each working group must only address one single specific issue, and have clear and measurable objectives;
+- Each working group must only address 1 single specific issue, and have clear and measurable objectives

-- A working group must be of limited duration and not exceed one year unless warranted by the nature and complexity of the work involved.
+- A working group must be of limited duration and not exceed 1 year unless warranted by the nature and complexity of the work involved

-- Membership will not necessarily be drawn from committee members; and
+- Membership will not necessarily be drawn from committee members

 - Examples of working group topics include: